Behnam7660/Fourier-Denoising/README.md

 # Fourier-Denoising
 Denoising 1D arrays with FFT algorithm

-This function can smooth n number of same-length curves simultaneously with FFT algorithm.
+/This function can smooth n number of same-length curves simultaneously with FFT algorithm.
 Input data must be in 3Dshape of : (number of curves, length of curves, 1) data = data to be smoothed rate = rate of smoothing. min = 0, max = 1